-Analog Dial Hygrometers are notoriously inaccurate and realistically worthless.
+Analog Dial Hygrometers are inaccurate and realistically worthless.
 This is largely a nature of the beast thing more than any kind of manufacturing problem.
 Interesting to have on the wall as decoration but not really of any use.

 Hygrometers – Digital